 What makes so many people fall in love with NYC is its rich diversity.
 Every culture from virtually any country on our planet has representation.
 You can walk down any street and see different skin colors, culinary preferences, and attitudes about life.
 Although people tend to walk past you blindly, that exposure still makes you feel comfortable.

 Nashville is a very different place.
 You don’t find many rare cultural stories.
-Most of the population comes from a European background, so anyone who isn’t white is going to feel like an instant minority.
+Most of the population comes from a European background, so anyone who isn’t white will feel like an instant minority.
 You may want to join different student or professional organizations to have the chance to feel at home.

 You Have Travel Convenience